madhavkarri/-CarND-KidnappedVehicle-P5/README.md

 #
 [`particle_filter.cpp`](./CarND-Kidnapped-Vehicle-Project/src/particle_filter.cpp)

-Implemented most of the particle filter code in `particlefilter.cpp`.
+Implemented most of the particle filter code in `particle_filter.cpp`.
 This file contains all of the implementations of the functions of the particle filter class.

 [`init`](./CarND-Kidnapped-Vehicle-Project/src/particle_filter.cpp#L30-L67)

-This function takes as input a GPS position, an initial heading estimate, and an array of uncertainties for these measurements.
+- This function takes as input a GPS position, an initial heading estimate, and an array of uncertainties for these measurements.

-It then samples from a Gaussian distribution centered around these measurements to initialize all the particles.
+- Samples from a Gaussian distribution centered around these measurements to initialize all the particles.
 It initializes all particle weights to 1.

-For further details, access files `particle_struct` and `particle_filter.h`
+- For further details, access files `particle_struct` and `particle_filter.h`

-The particle filter class has an internal structure of particles that is updated.
+- The particle filter class has an internal structure of particles that is updated.
 So nothing is returned from this function.

 `prediction`